-13.1.
-The principle of the building, a crematorium within Chingford Mount Cemetery and its need in the Borough was identified and considered acceptable.
-The proposal would provide a sympathetically designed, high quality social infrastructure which would provide much needed cremation services for the residents and would not have an adverse impact on neighbouring amenity, natural environment nor highway safety.
-Subject to compliance with the requirements of conditions to be imposed on the
+- 13.1.
+The proposal seeks to build a social infrastructure which is currently unavailable in the Borough.
+The crematorium would provide residents a choice between burial and cremation, which they could avail of within their localities.
+The needs assessment has been considered in the context of the relevant local and regional policies. - 13.2.
+The proposal would provide a sympathetically designed, high quality social infrastructure and would not have an adverse impact on neighbouring amenity, natural environment nor highway safety.
+Subject to compliance with the requirements of conditions to be imposed on the development, the proposal is in compliance with relevant policy and can be recommended for approval accordingly.

-- development, the proposal is in compliance with relevant policy and can be recommended for approval accordingly. - 13.2.
-The report has considered the proposals in light of the adopted local plan policies and other material considerations or representations relevant to the environment effects of the proposals. - 13.3.
+- 13.3.
+The report has considered the proposals in light of the adopted local plan policies and other material considerations or representations relevant to the environment effects of the proposals. - 13.4.
 Overall, officers have given careful consideration to the material considerations and where impacts are forecast to arise from the proposed development, adequate mitigation measures have been introduced to make the proposed development acceptable in planning terms.